Yogic Breathwork Certification.

 This is a practice of returning the breath to its rightful place: as a guide toward coherence, clarity, and embodied presence.

 Contemporary breathwork has demonstrated both existential and scientific benefits.
-Many current modalities, however, focus primarily on intensity, activation, or cathartic release.
+Many current modalities, however, focus primarily on intensity, activation, or cathartic release with a lack of integration.

 What has been largely missing is a breathwork practice that: